 This study away course, taught for three weeks in Berlin, provides an introduction to German politics over the last 70 years.
 It relates the historical developments in Germany to international developments over the same time, focusing on political development of Berlin.
 Class discussions are complemented with excursions and guest lectures.
-Offered summer of even-numbered years.
+Offered on demand.